cloudmesh-community/fa18-523-67/notebook.md

 # Week 10/26/18 - 11/01/18

 * Working on the project implementation.
+* Made changes to the technnology summeries according to the feedback given

+# Week 11/02/18 - 11/08/18

+* Watching Big Data Use Cases Survey videos
+* Working on the project implementation.